eHabitat/ehabitat/docs/source/contributing/contributing_prs.md

 Before starting work on a pull request double-check that no one else is working on the ticket in both issue tickets and pull requests.

-TimeXAI is a community-driven project and always has multiple people working on it simultaneously.
+eHabitat is a community-driven project and always has multiple people working on it simultaneously.
 These guidelines define a set of rules to ensure that we all make the most of our time and we don't have two contributors working on the same changes.
 Let's see what to do when you encounter the following scenarios: